 In March of 1953, he filed for (and subsequently received) permission to change the occupancy from 25 apartments to 25 apartments and an optical office on the first floor.

-In March of 1981, it converted the property into 30 condominium units, the Stratford Condominium.
+On March 30, 1981, Stratford, Inc. converted the property into 30 condominium units, the Stratford Condominium.